koaladsp/KoalaDocs/azure-code-signing-for-plugin-developers.md

 💡 It is currently understood that you should be a VAT registered business in either the United States, Canada, European Union or United Kingdom (as currently mentioned during the Artifact Signing identity validation), and have access to a credit card for payment.
 You will also be asked to set up two-factor authentication for extra security during the sign-up process.

+💡 At this time, during the Identity Validation of your business, it seems necessary to provide validation of your personal identity card or passport using the Microsoft Authenticator phone app and/or through a affiliate known as [AU10TIX](https://learn.microsoft.com/en-us/entra/verified-id/idv-partners) though this likely varies based on your location.
+Steps on how to set this up will be provided by Azure when this is asked.

 After signing up for Microsoft Azure, you should have access to the Artifact Signing Account portal to set up your subscription and account, which we will set up below.

 ### 2.2.
 Setting up Azure Artifact Signing on Microsoft Azure